Checking OCD in Children

 Success Stories

-Success Story 1 – Aarav’s Journey of overcoming Checking OCD
+Success Story 1 – Aarav’s Journey of Overcoming Checking OCD

 Aarav, a 12-year-old from Delhi, struggled with re-checking his homework and repeatedly asking his mother if his answers were correct.
 He spent hours finishing tasks that should take 20 minutes.
 After joining Emotion of Life’s program, Aarav gradually learned to trust his work and reduce reassurance-seeking.
 Within 6 months, his checking rituals were gone, and his confidence returned.